Our experts at work

 This is how they rate the quality and standard of Aqua Lung products.

-Torben is a dive nut, with a passion for dive gear and especially dive computers.
+Torben is a dive nut, with a passion for dive gear.

 Many divers took their first dive in an Aqua Lung BCD and many divers remain loyal to the brand well into their tenth logbook!
 But although Aqua Lung is known primarily for its BCDs and regulators (in particular the Calypso regulator), the worldwide company produces a full range of scuba equipment, including dive computers and other precision gauges.